 Additional Assistance: Medicare offers multiple levels of assistance to those on Medicare.
 These programs help cover expenses such as premiums and prescription costs.
 Applicants must contact the Social Security Administration in order to apply.

 How and when you should enroll in Medicare is largely dependent on your personal situation.
 Your eligibility period and plan options can all be impacted by your employment status, benefits you may already receive such as Social Security, your health needs, and more.
 Keep in mind that you do not need to be retired to enroll into Medicare.
 Many times, Medicare is a more cost-effective solution.
-The best way to make sure you understand what to do and when is to speak with one of our advisors at 855.999.7981.

 Depending on your individual situation and health care needs, customized coverage can be established through a combination of Medicare Parts A, B, C and D. We know the different steps needed to apply and are here to provide assistance and instruction.
 If you want more comprehensive coverage with extra benefits, schedule an appointment. with one of our expert advisors to explore additional coverage options.